| Eowyn awoke to feel Legolas' lips

 lady's chambers in two hours.
 And please feel free to join us

-the Treasurer.
-"I will spare you that burden, Lord Lenwë."
+turned to the Treasurer.
+"I will spare you that burden,

-That, thought Haldir, that ability to grasp the situation
+That, thought Haldir.
+The ability to grasp the situation

-and be decisive, whilst he charms the birds down from the treesthat
+and be decisivewhilst charming the birds down from the treesthat

 is what makes him a king, even though he refuses the title.